 By far the biggest risk with most sleeping pills is the risk of dependence.
 When you take sleeping pills regularly, your body quickly adapts and they become less effective.
 This means that it is tempting to take higher and higher doses to get the same effect.
 After a while, you can develop what is known as rebound insomnia.
 This is when you come to rely on sleeping pills to fall asleep and are unable to do so without them.

 Benzodiazepines have the effect of relaxing the muscles and suppressing breathing.
-This means that they can worsen conditions such as sleep apnea and also carry the risk of overdose.
+This means that they can worsen conditions where breathing stops and starts or is obstructed.

 Other side effects of sleeping pills can include daytime drowsiness, dry mouth, headaches, nausea and dizziness (more information about sleeping pills and their side effects here).